Polychronia

 a son,

-him as the one
+naming him the one who

-the land with a furrow;
+opens the land with a furrow;

-seed in the ground
+to plant seeds in the ground

 and hope,

-from it a leaf, some fruit,
+from them a leaf, some fruit,

 solitary ear of grain.